Pragati-I Combined Cycle Gas Power Station

 Pragati-I Combined Cycle Gas Power Station is located in New Delhi.
 The power plant is one of the gas based power plants of Pragati Power Corporation Limited (PPCL).
 The gas for it is sourced from GAIL HBJ Pipeline.
-Source of water is from sewage treatment plant at Delhi Gate.
+The source of water is from a sewage treatment plant at Delhi Gate.

 Capacity

-It has an installed capacity of 330 MW.
+It has an installed capacity of 330.4 MW.

-The power plant have three power generating units, all these units were commissioned during 2002-03 period.